manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 There is some *External Validity* ($EV_{\text{consensus}}$) Boolean predicate that is provided to each party. $EV$ takes as input a value $v$ and a proof $proof$.
 If $EV(v, proof)=1$ we say that $v$ is *externally valid*.
 A simple example of external validity is a check that the value is signed by the client that controls the asset.
 External validity is based on the framework of [Cachin, Kursawe, Petzold, and Shoup, 2001](https://www.iacr.org/archive/crypto2001/21390524.pdf).

-In this setting, each party has some *input value with external validity* and the goal is to *output a single value with a proof* with the following three properties:
+In this setting, each party has some *input values with external validity* and the goal is to *output a single value with a proof* with the following three properties:

 **Agreement**: all non-faulty parties output the same value.